 Repair and Protect Your Pad

 Even the most durable pads can be punctured with a sharp thorn, a rock, or a shard of glass.
 It only takes a tiny hole to render a pad completely useless, and this can be a potentially dangerous scenario in colder temperatures.
 A small repair kit weighs a few ounces at most, and most repairs are pretty easy in the field.
+Some of our most beloved sleeping pads are over 10 years old, wearing their repair patches like badges of honor, and we'll be happy to regale (or bore) you on how they acquired each and every one.
 If you want to add even more durability to your pad, you can use Tyvek as an inexpensive ground cloth.
 Few other materials add as much protection for their weight.
+If you want to add both durability and warmth, double up your inflatable pad with a closed-cell foam pad.
+This trick is how we extend our summer sleeping pads well into the fall.

-Some of the most well-constructed and durable inflatable pads we tested are the Sea To Summit Comfort Plus Insulated, Therm-a-Rest NeoAir XTherm, Nemo Quasar 3D, Sea to Summit Ether Light XT Extreme, and Nemo Tensor All-Season Ultralight Insulated.
+Some of the most well-constructed and durable inflatable pads we tested are the Sea To Summit Comfort Plus Insulated, Therm-a-Rest NeoAir XTherm, Nemo Quasar 3D, and Nemo Tensor All-Season Ultralight Insulated.
 They all utilize thicker materials on the bottom of the pad that won't puncture as easily.

 The most indestructible pads we tested are the Therm-a-Rest Z Lite Sol and Nemo Switchback because they are made of foam and will not puncture like inflatable pads.
 Even if they rip or break down, they can still function as a barrier between you and the ground.
 For those who want to go ultralight and fast, give both of these pads some serious time and consideration.
 They can be cut down to shave off more weight and virtually never completely fall apart.
 An important note with closed-cell pads is that they do crush over time, losing valuable millimeters of loft.